-(2014) classify such pricing methods into two groups: structural methods and derivatives methods.^{1,2} The first method incorporates the dynamics of the value of assets held by a financial institution and assesses the value of a CoCo by examining whether the assets and liabilities on the issuing institution's simplified balance sheet are consistent with each other.
-This approach is adopted in studies analyzing the incentive structure of bank shareholders and creditors as well as the theoretical effects of the issuance of CoCos for the financial system.
-The second method puts more emphasis on the assessment of the put option characteristics of CoCos.
-This is the approach adopted in most empirical studies on CoCos, since it incorporates parameters that are available in financial markets and makes estimation relatively simple.
-In this paper, we follow the derivatives method to evaluate the value of CoCos and to estimate the bail-in probability of CoCos, that is, the probability that a bail-in event occurs over a certain period of time in the future.
+(2014) classify such pricing methods into two groups: structural methods and derivatives methods.
+The first method incorporates the dynamics of the value of assets held by a financial institution and assesses the value of a CoCo by examining whether the assets and liabilities on the issuing institution's simplified balance sheet are consistent with each other.
+This approach is adopted in studies analyzing the incentive for bank shareholders and creditors as well as the theoretical effects of the issuance of CoCos for the financial system.
+The second method puts more emphasis on the assessment of